-Muffin Tin Potatoes (stacks) are a mini version of a traditional potato bake cooked in a muffin tin (or pan).
+Muffin Tin Potatoes (stacks) are a mini version of a traditional potato bake cooked in a muffin tin.
 Herbed Potato stacks pair well with everything!
 We make thinly sliced potatoes with parmesan, season and oven bake to crispy perfection!

 Ground Beef Casserole, Slow Cooker Lemon Garlic Chicken and our Chicken Wings are all delicious dinner recipes that pair with a side dish like our creamy garlic potatoes, skin on roast potatoes or horseradish mashed potatoes.

 Similar to our Quick Potato Bake, we use dried onion and thyme for the essential herbs to season these potato stacks that burst with flavour!

 What are individual Muffin Tin scalloped potatoes?